-Hurt, from the Further Down The Spiral, however, although a minor success with Reznor would receive far higher acclaim when re-released by country classic singer Johnny Cash in 2002 whose tear jerking rendition would prove to be one of the few examples of a country singer making a gothic or Metal song palatable.
+Hurt, from the Further Down The Spiral, however, although a minor success with Reznor would receive far higher acclaim when re-released by country classic singer Johnny Cash in 2002 whose tear jerking rendition would prove to be one of the few examples of a country singer making a punk rock or Metal song palatable.
 The track would prove to be Cash's swansong for his voice was never heard again because he died shortly later of cancer.

 A further six years elapsed before another album, With Teeth, was released in 2005; written and recorded following Reznor's battle with alcoholism and substance abuse.

 In 2006, after being alerted by a fan website, Reznor issued a cease and desist to Fox News Channel for using three songs from The Fragile on air without permission.
 The songs La Mer, The Great Below, and The Mark Has Been Made appeared in an episode of War Stories with Oliver North detailing the battle of Iwo Jima.
 A post appeared on Reznor's blog, which read: "Thanks for the Fox News heads-up.
 A cease and desist has been issued.
 FUCK Fox Fucking News."